Kompong Cham

 The Cham are the heirs of the ancient kingdom of Champa, which arose in the 8th century along the southern coast of Vietnam.

-Unlike the other groups, the Cham Sot, despite being Sunnis, practise a different Islam from the other Cham, due to the influence of Hinduism.
-This translates, among other things, into praying only on Fridays (and not five times a day as Islamic orthodoxy dictates) and leaving the pilgrimage to Mecca voluntarily.
+Unlike the other groups, the Cham Sot despite being Sunni, practice a different Islam from the other Chams due to the influence of Hinduism.
+This translates into, among other things, praying only on Fridays (and not 5 times a day as Islamic orthodoxy dictates) and leaving the pilgrimage to Mecca voluntary.

-Moreover, they are the only ones still using the ancient Cham language.
+In addition, they are the only ones who still use theancient Cham language.

-During Pol Pot’s regime, the Cham have severely persecuted: 36% of the Cham population died between 1975 and 1979.
+During Pol Pot’s regime, the Cham were severely persecuted: 36 percent of the Cham population died between 1975 and 1979.

-The Khmer Rouge attempted to completely erase their culture by preventing them from speaking the Cham language, destroying the Koran, forcing them to eat pork and dispersing them in labour camps nationwide.
+The Khmer Rouge attempted to completely erase their culture by preventing them from speaking the Cham language, destroying the Quran, forcing them to eat pork, and dispersing them to labor camps throughout the country.

 The Cham are free to practise their religion, although the Cham language is not officially used in state schools.